Bengals hand winless Browns 11th loss

+CINCINNATI -- The Cincinnati Bengals’ running game has been dormant for much of the season.
+But it came to life on Sunday afternoon, just in time to keep the Cleveland Browns winless.

-CINCINNATI -- Rookie Joe Mixon rushed for a career-high 114 yards on 23 carries and a touchdown, and Andy Dalton passed for 214 yards and two touchdowns, lifting the Cincinnati Bengals to a 30-16 victory over the winless Cleveland Browns on Sunday at Paul Brown Stadium.
+Rookie Joe Mixon rushed for a career-high 114 yards on 23 carries and a touchdown, and Andy Dalton passed for 214 yards and two touchdowns, lifting Cincinnati to a 30-16 victory over its in-state rival at Paul Brown Stadium.

+“We keep building week by week and getting the timing right,” Mixon said.
+“We’ve got big expectations.
+I‘m disappointed when I don’t meet them.
+It’s just trusting and believing in what we do.”

 The Browns were within a touchdown and appeared to have the Bengals stopped on third-and-5 with less than four minutes remaining in the game when Dalton’s pass to Josh Malone fell incomplete on the sideline after a hard hit by safety Jabrill Peppers.

-Malone did not appear to have possession of the ball when he was hit.
-Peppers was flagged for hitting a defenseless receiver and Mixon scored on an 11-yard run to seal the victory moments later.
+Peppers made helmet-to-helmet contact with Malone and was flagged for hitting a defenseless receiver.
+Mixon scored on an 11-yard run to seal the victory moments later.

+“I tried to keep it out of the head and neck area,” Peppers said.
+“I’d like to have that play back and go lower.
+It was a bang-bang play.
+I can’t be mad at (officials), their job is to throw the flag whenever there’s any doubt.
+That was a crucial play in this game.”

+Isaiah Crowell rushed for 95 yards and DeShone Kizer had his best game statistically, passing for 268 yards and rushing for 39 and a touchdown for Cleveland.

 After a 15-yard penalty on Cincinnati linebacker Vontaze Burfict for a hit on a receiver helped extend the Browns’ drive on their first possession, Cleveland had first-and-goal at the 8.
 But, the Browns settled for a 27-yard field goal by Zane Gonzalez to cap an 11-play, 66-yard drive after an offensive pass interference penalty on tight end David Njoku.